 This tool assesses graphic conflicts of symbolized features.
 The symbology extent and the reference scale are used in conjunction with one another.
 Run this tool only after you have finalized the appearance of the symbols, and ensure that the reference scale corresponds to the final intended output scale.

 An error will occur if line and outline symbol widths equal zero.
-To eliminate certain features from display, consider using a definition query on the layer.
+To eliminate certain features from display, use a definition query on the layer.

 Features detected with symbol widths equal to zero are written to a log file named NoLineWidth#.txt (where # is a numeral that increases incrementally with each log file generated).